Luca-Hu/Todolist_APP/README.md

 To Do List is a simple Web application.
 Its main function is as a online notepad.
 It has two main functions: data persistence and auto-create function.

 I built it while I am learning full stack development based on Node.js/ Express.js.
-The business logic is written in Javascript.
+The business logic is written by Javascript.

 It has been deployed on Heroku and you can access it by following the link below：